How to Setup Wordpress Blog Quickly and Easily

 Plugins: Plugins are small software additions.

-Users: Do you want multiple people to log in on your website?
+Users: Do you want multiple people to log in to your website?
 With users, you can add people and manage users.
-You will probably not use this option very much either.
+You will probably not use this option very much, either.

 Settings